THE HEART

 Embers were banked overnight and brought back to strength in the morning.

 Kindling was kept close, and the fire was shielded from dampness and drafts.
-Letting it die meant starting over, and starting over was hard to do.
+Letting it die meant starting over, and starting over was energy intensive.

 “the soul went out of the people of the house.”